Anshuman2121/Anshuman2121/README.md

 - 💻 I’m a DevOps enthusiast
 - 💟 Kubernetes, Docker, Python, CICD Pipelines, Clouds, IaaC and yes Open Sources
-- 🐱 Sharing acquired expertise as blogs over Dev.to whenever I can
+- 🐱 Sharing acquired expertise as blogs over https://dev.to/_anshumanabhi whenever I can
 - ✋ Ask me about anything, I'm happy to help!
 - 📥 How to reach me: anshuman2121@gmail.com